 The Company generates the majority of its revenue through product sales to customers.
-These products include the Protandim® line of dietary supplements, LifeVantage® Omega+ and ProBio dietary supplements, the TrueScience® line of Nrf2-infused skin and hair care products, PetandimTM for Dogs, Axio® Smart Energy Drink mixes, and the PhysIQTM Smart Weight Management System.
+These products include the Protandim® line of dietary supplements, LifeVantage® Omega+ and ProBio dietary supplements, the TrueScience® line of Nrf2-infused skin and hair care products, Petandim® for Dogs, Axio® Smart Energy Drink mixes, and the PhysIQTM Smart Weight Management System.
 The Company ships most of its product directly to the consumer and receives substantially all payment for product sales in the form of credit card receipts.
 Revenue from direct product sales to customers is recognized upon shipment, which is when passage of title and risk of loss occurs.
 For items sold in packs and bundles, the Company determines the standalone selling price at contract inception for each distinct good, and then allocates the transaction price on a relative standalone selling price basis.
 Any discounts are accounted for as a direct reduction to the transaction price.
 Shipping and handling revenue is recognized upon shipment when the performance obligation is completed.

-The Company also charges amounts to independent distributors to attend events held by the Company.
+The Company also charges independent distributors to attend certain events held by the Company.
 Tickets to events are sold as standalone items or included within packs.
 For event tickets sold in packs, the Company allocates a portion of the transaction price to the ticket on a relative standalone selling price basis.
 Any discounts are accounted for as a direct reduction to the transaction price.
 Fee revenue associated with ticket sales is recorded in the month that the event is held, which is when the Company has performed its obligations under the contract.

 Estimated returns are recorded when product is shipped.
-Subject to some exceptions based on local regulations, the Company's return policy is to provide a full refund for product returned within 30 days if the returned product is unopened or defective.
-After 30 days, the Company generally does not issue refunds to customers for returned product.
-The Company allows terminating independent distributors to return up to 30% of unopened, unexpired product that they have purchased within the prior twelve months for a full refund, less a 10% restocking fee.
-The Company establishes a refund liability reserve and an asset reserve for its right to recover products based on historical experience.
+Subject to some exceptions based on local regulations, the Company's return policy is to provide a full refund for product returned within 30 days.
+After 30 days of purchase, only unopened product that is in a resalable and restockable condition may be returned within twelve months of purchase and shall receive a 100% refund, less a 10% handling and restocking fee and any shipping and handling costs.
+The Company establishes a refund liability reserve, and an asset reserve for its right to recover products, based on historical experience.
 The returns asset reserve and returns liability reserve are evaluated on a quarterly basis.
-As of September 30, 2019 and June 30, 2019, the returns liability reserve, net was \$0.3 million and \$0.4 million, respectively.
+As of March 31, 2020 and June 30, 2019, the returns liability reserve, net was \$0.3 million and \$0.4 million, respectively.